nicogarbaccio/nicogarbaccio/README.md

 ## Hey there!
 I'm Nico! 👋

 I'm a full stack developer and recent graduate of Flatiron School.
 In my 6 years as an educator I've managed and led literacy and coding programs for elementary, middle, and high school students.
-I'm passionate about learning new things and building community.
+I'm a strong collaborator and problem-solver with program management and process-improvement expertise.
+I'm passionate about learning, teaching, and building community.
+I'm excited to use my programming skills and my background to create mission-driven products that cultivate community.

 - 🔭 I’m currently working on a class management app that brings together my love of education and coding.
 - 🌱 I’m currently learning AWS and Python